jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Evolution Yea or Nea

 Act three is the nail bitter.
-The time when a good writer rewards audiences with the final duel, and the answer of who will win: Noble Jedi's or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, or Open-source Heroes or Darth Blockbuster antagonists.
+The time when a good writer rewards audiences with the final duel, and the answer of who will win: Noble Jedi's or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-source Heroes or Darth Blockbuster Antagonists.

 You are the deciding factor Stargazer.
 Act three in 2020, is a simple question; do you believe in Techvolution?
 Do you think Right/Left philosophy is outdated?
 Do you see why the era of mass-production must be replaced by the era of mass-collaboration?
 Do you want to hold levers of power in your society, instead of complaining, protesting, and begging.
 Do you think our rules, regulations, codes, and laws should be easy to access, use, and understand.
 When you look at the 1969 way of life—gas cars, 9-5 workdays, McMansions—do you see dark majic design to keeps us in the Industrial Age forever?

 This final battle has an even simpler question.
-Do you appreciate your importance to not only humanity, but life on Earth?
+Do you appreciate your importance to life on Earth?
 Do you realize you must have the right, and duty, to solve your problems with modern tools.
 If you don't, we're stuck using adaptions as out of place as Artic polar bears sweating to death in the Savanah.
 Driving to work in Boston blizzards, forcing non-English speakers to call into a call-centre, depending on doctor writing to record our medical histories.
 All that's anti-evolution.

 Society has no magic button.
 No divine player who'll evolve for us.
 You are on the frontline.
 You are the one in the game that's supposed to do the hard work and update society bit by bit to the new age with the majic of new tools.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FragrantOldEmeraldtreeskink' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 I think you do understand all this.
 So, act three comes down to one simple question.
 Do you want to be a player god?
 That's a choice you have to make.
 It's a choice as big as any you're ever going to make.
-Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives.
-Sadly, the burden of transforming society will fall on their shoulders.
+Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives as the burden of transforming society falls on their shoulders.

 Here are two stories to help you decide.
-One to make you realize how powerful Main Street will be in the Internet Age, versus how much soul-crushing regret we'll have if we don't step up from the Industrial Age soon.
+One to make you realize how powerful Main Street will be in the Internet Age, versus the soul-crushing regret we'll have if we don't step away from the Industrial Age soon.

 ## Option 1 - Player God

 The Internet Age has many protagonists.
-Paul Baran is one of the big ones, a true Jedi.
+Paul Baran is one of the big ones; a true Jedi.
 This one guy took it upon himself to prevent a nuclear holocaust.
 Talk about stepping up.
-When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications network would ease American and Soviet trigger fingers during tense stand offs.
-So, he got to work.
+When the Soviets tested a hydrogen bomb in 1955, Baran realized only an updated, robust, and reliable communications network would ease American and Soviet trigger fingers during tense stand offs—so he got to work.

 Baran worked all alone for years.
 By 1960 he came up with his new network's two core ideas; fully distributed data networks, and packet communication.
 The first eliminated central hubs and hierarchy, the second made sure no information would be lost during transmission.
 With many pages of technical specifications on hand he went to give his work away.
 Sadly, the Defense Department surrounded him with red-tape, and AT&T, with a monopoly over America's telephone network, repeatedly said his ideas were impossible.
 These antagonist shut him down until years later the Advanced Research Projects Agency (ARPA) saw the brilliance and built Baran's new network.